hofaith/vshed_scripts/README.md

 ## Usage

-To use this data and analysis code, follow these steps:
+To use this dataset and analysis code, follow these steps:

 1. Clone or download this repository to your local machine.
 2. Install R and RStudio or any other R environment if you haven't already.